Garage Door Dave

 That's all there is to it.
 I recommend replacing both springs at the same time primarilly

-because the cost of replacing them separately is considerably more than if you do them
+because the cost (to you) of replacing them separately is considerably more than if you do them

 at the same time, not to mention the inconvenience of having the car trapped in the

 garage again.
-I also use springs that are rated at 25,000 cycles or more (in the 5 times a day
+I only use springs that are rated at 25,000 cycles or more (in the 5 times a day

 scenario previously discussed that translates to a little over 13.5 years), and at a better